New Zealand prime minister says "gun laws will change" after attacks on mosques

 “We are talking about people in this city who have lived here for years and years and years,” she said.
 "They are our friends, they are our neighbors.
 We embrace them at this time."

-The mayor said she thinks the reason the gunman targeted Christchurch and New Zealand "was because we are a safe city, and a safe country."
-He noted that he is not from there but rather "came here with hate in his heart and intention to kill in his mind."

-"There are no words to describe the revulsion that I feel for the propaganda that he wanted to bring with us, and I will not give voice to that propaganda," she said.
-“His was the voice of hate, and the only way that communities can respond to the voice of hate is to come together in love, compassion and kindness.”
+She said of the suspected killer: “His was the voice of hate, and the only way that communities can respond to the voice of hate is to come together in love, compassion and kindness."